Mama June Shannon, star of the TLC show, "Here Comes Honey Boo Boo," credited a low-carb ketogenic-style diet for her stunning 120-pound weight loss.

 Mama June's dramatic weight loss has fueled rumors that she underwent bariatric surgery or used diet pills, but Shannon denied those rumors.
 “I haven't done any surgeries, she said.
 "No diet pills, never went to the gym.”

-Mama June said her slim-down has inspired her daughters, Anna, 19, Jessica, 17, Lauryn “Pumpkin,” 14, and Alana (Honey Boo Boo), eight, to lose weight.
+Mama June said her slim-down has inspired her daughters, Anna, 20, Jessica, 18, Lauryn “Pumpkin,” 13, and Alana (Honey Boo Boo), 9, to lose weight.

-Other celebrities who have lost weight on a low-carb diet include Sharon Osbourne, who shed 30 pounds in six weeks, and Kim Kardashian, who lost 56 pounds in six months on a ketogenic-style Atkins diet that limited her daily carb intake to less than 60 grams.
+Other celebrities who have lost weight on a low-carb diet include Kim Kardashian, who lost 56 pounds in six months on a ketogenic-style Atkins diet that limited her daily carb intake to less than 60 grams.

 While Kardashian's star status has raised the popularity of the ketogenic and Atkins diets for weight loss, research indicates these low-carb, high-fat diets have various health applications, including combating depression, reversing type 2 diabetes, preventing epileptic seizures, and managing metastatic cancer.